dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

   <img src="/images/FIN/SWARMING.png" />

   **_Figure 1:_**
-  _The construction of DAG-Trans causality graph.
+  _The construction of a reliable, causal DAG.
 Each messages has guaranteed availability.
 Each carries references to preceding messages._

 DAG Trans is a reliable, causal broadcast communication substrate for disseminating transactions among N=3F+1 parties, at most F of which are presumed Byzantine faulty and the rest are honest.
 The substrate exposes three basic API's, `broadcast()`, `deliver()`, and `setInfo()`.